loveencounterflow/coffee-script/README.md

 use that in NodeJS 0.11.2, you're bound to witness the Longest.
 Stacktrace.
 Ever. from deep inside of NodeJS, so don't do that.

+### A Note on Require.Extensions

+After NodeJS's multilinguistic capabilities had gotten enthusiastically embraced by people advocating '[symbiotic languages](http://ashkenas.com/dotjs/)', the drawbacks of having a single, global `require.extensions` object manage transpiling languages became apparent.

+Fact is, **if Language A registers and extension `.lang` and any Language B does so too, it becomes unclear which language will end up dealing with any given file `x.lang`.
+Worse, two modules may require two different versions of the same language, and while the NPM module system as such is designed to allow just this, the global `require.exensions` will mar those efforts**.
+This is bad.

+For the time being, the best solution seems to be to pre-compile all your sources written in a secondary language to their target language (`*.js` in most cases), but if you're like me, you still want to run your sources and compile them on-the-fly.
+So in order to provider a best-effort stop-gap solution, i've edited `src/coffee-script.coffee` so that it registers all of CoffeeScript's extensions (`.coffee`, `.litcoffee`, `.coffee.md`) *and* its own extensions (`.coffy`, `.litcoffy`, `.coffy.md`).
+The recommendation is that you use one of the `*.coffy` extensions whenever you want to use `yield`, and `*.coffee` otherwise.

 ## Syntax